Acrylic Painting on Canvas Team Bonding Art Jamming Singapore Visual Arts Centre

 The judges of this competition consist of Senior artists and professional judges from the Visual Arts Centre.
 They will score the works based on multiple aspects such as creativity, skill level, and thematic expression.

-Artworks submitted for “Dream of an AI-Era” must be according to the theme.
+Artworks submitted for “Life in an AI-Era” must be according to the theme.
 Participants are recommended to use their imagination to create works.
 Children and Youths are required to complete their work independently and create original works.
 The works created need to echo the theme of the competition.
 Works that are off-topic will not be included in the selection.

 The judges will score the works from three aspects: